 - Research is still incomplete.
 Regulation and research for supplements like kava is still very imperfect.
 The popularity of alcohol, cigarettes and other harmful substances has driven significant research.
 We know just how dangerous they are, and the Food and Drug Administration (FDA) has much stricter rules for the manufacturers.
 Until enough time and interest has been devoted to kava and other psychoactive supplements, we may not fully understand the long-term effects.

 - Exercise moderation and caution.
 Setting aside the possible risks of liver damage, kava has potential to put you in dangerous situations.
 The same can be said for alcohol, drugs, and even the abuse of prescribed and over-the-counter medications.
 Driving under the influence of any mood-altering substance means taking your life and the lives of others into your hands.

 The bottom line

 “We wouldn’t take prescription medication without assurance from our doctor that it will be safe and effective,” said Kuhn.
-“Exercise similar caution with alternative medicines and substances, which may be backed by less research.
+“Exercise similar caution with herbal remedies, alternative medicines and substances, which may be backed by less research.
 In some cases, prescription medication may even come with milder side effects.”
-If you have questions about kava or need help following the consumption of any similar substance, call Poison Control at (800) 222-1222, or call the Banner Poison & Drug Information Center directly at (602) 253-3334.
+If you have questions about kava supplements or need help following the consumption of any similar substance, call Poison Control at (800) 222-1222, or call the Banner Poison & Drug Information Center directly at (602) 253-3334.
 Both numbers are available 24/7.